thewmh/wizardunicorn.ninja/sitecore/jss.md

 The app viewer is a local webpack-dev-server feature to view your app in a browser without importing any items to Sitecore.
 After the JSS start command runs, this feature automatically launches your app in the default browser, http://localhost:3000.

 This app includes a website with all the JSS resources you need to develop your site without publishing them first.
 Resource items include different dates, time, languages, multiple device view settings, and more.

+## Create JSS Routes to Host Components and Their Data

+### Maintain App Directories

+Now that you know how to create a JSS app, you need to understand routes.
+The first step in understanding routes is to examine how the JSS app directory structure works.
+Understanding the app directory will be important when you customize your apps with new routes from templates to host components and their data.

+To maintain your site’s directory structure, you will use various tools that are described below.

+* npm / Node JS - JSS SDK includes a series of npm packages that facilitate working with Sitecore data and layouts in JavaScript.
+Use Node JS to create one parent or master folder that will contain each individual JSS project.
+Use npm to create a JSS project with the proper folder structure.

+* Visual Studio Code - Visual Studio Code is a source code text editor that supports hundreds of languages, syntax highlighting, bracket-matching, auto-indentation, box-selection, JS typings, snippets, and other components.
+Use Visual Studio Code to maintain site content, route (layout) data, and component registrations.

+* Framework-specific SDKs - Framework-specific SDKs provide Sitecore's dynamic placeholder layout system and helpers.
+Use these to render Sitecore fields so they can be editable by Sitecore authors.

+The following five topics will help you learn how to use the tools described above to maintain your app directories.
+Each topic includes examples that demonstrate using or applying these tools.

+1. An app's project folder in Explorer

+Visual Studio Code's Explorer window lists the following folders created by the JSS CLI when you made your app:

+* A node modules folder stores all your JavaScript libraries and commands to support multiple apps with different JSS versions

+* A config file generates the site definition for the route items and the database

+2. An app's project folder in a CLI

+You can also view your site contents in PowerShell / Terminal.

+1. From Visual Studio Code's Explorer window, you should:

+* Locate your master folder

+* Press the Control and Minus keys `Ctrl + -` anywhere

+* Select `Open in Terminal`

+You’ll automatically be in the Master Folder directory.

+2. From PowerShell / Terminal, you can ensure the `PATH` environment variable lists the global `npm cachefolder`.
+Type the command:
+`npm –version`

+3. The role of the manifest API

+The JSS app is a repository structure.
+In disconnected mode, use the manifest application programming interface (API) to do the following:

+* Define the structure of your JSS site

+* Run the site with mock data

+* Import the site into Sitecore

+To see the list of available manifest objects, see [Manifest Objects](https://jss.sitecore.com/docs/techniques/working-disconnected/manifest-api#manifest-objects).

+4. Directory organization

+The way you organize a site correlates with your content needs.
+In disconnected mode, the manifest API creates a manifest of the JSS app’s content.
+With respect to this content, the manifest does the following:

+* Includes content data and data schema with both components and routes from a set of files;

+* Enables the JSS app to execute with local mock content, without a Sitecore instance

+* Assigns the JSS app as the master copy of all artifacts

+5. An app’s main directory elements

+There are three types of directory items specific to Sitecore terminology you'll want to know: arbitrary content, routes, and components.
+Continue below to look at each one in more detail.

+*Arbitrary Content:*

+* They are not used as pages or datasources

+* They are referred to as “lookups” or “list items"

+* They cannot be viewed directly in browsers because they don’t have any layout data

+* They are usually used for restricting values of route-level or component-level fields to a limited set of options such as sharing content across routes (e.g. an author's bio)

+*Routes:*

+* These items are “pages” since they can be viewed in browsers using unique URLs.
+They contain route-level fields and instructions for how to lay out the route’s components

+* Site implementations may need multiple route types to capture route-level fields.
+Examples include article route, product route, and location route.
+In Sitecore terminology, route types are “templates”

+*Components:*

+* These are “rendering datasources,” where a datasource is comprised of a component name plus its field

+* They contain component-level fields.
+These items cannot be viewed in browsers directly because they don’t have any layout data; they are simply building blocks for route presentation